This is an advertisement

 Volkswagen owners have sued VW because the high-performance, low-emissions cars they were promised actually pollute at illegal levels.

-Workers misclassified as independent contractors (instead of employees) may be eligible for legal action that can recover back pay, expense reimbursement, and other benefits.
+Workers misclassified as independent contractors may be eligible for lawsuits that can recover back pay, expense reimbursement, and other benefits.

 Empowering the People.
 Holding Companies Accountable.